johntiger1/multimodal_fairness/progress.md

 Model and Task mainly correspond to one another.

 Ultimately, these frameworks must answer difficult questions:
 1. where does the text => tokens occur?
 2. where does the token => embedding occur (UNIVERSALLY, in the model arch)
 3. where is the loss computed?
 Is there a predict method, or an evaluate?

+To summarize: (tokenization-vocabularization), (embedding), (vocabularization)

+With FairSeq:
+they skimp on data prep, which is one of the more important parts.
+How we go from (data instances) and get *Instances* from them is totally skimped over, along with vocab building etc.

 Doubling down: